Hello, I’m Suzy Rowland, Founder and CEO of the #happyinschool project.

 -working across teams to deliver, implement or improve Whole School SEND

-The #happyinschool parent project is coaching and empowering hub for everyone who parents and cares for children and young people with autism & ADHD.
+2. #happyinschool parent project provides coaching and an empowering hub for everyone who parents and cares for children and young people with autism & ADHD.

 -creating deeper understanding of autistic/ADHD behaviour in the classroom